ldgabbay/jwplayer/fl5/doc/publishers/httpstreaming.rst

 Playlists
 ---------

-HTTP Pseudostreaming can also be enabled in playlists, by leveraging the :ref:`JWPlayer namespace <playlists>`.
-Both the *type* and *http.startparam* options can be set for every entry in a playlist.
+HTTP Pseudostreaming can also be enabled in playlists, by leveraging the :ref:`JWPlayer namespace <playlistformats>`.
+Both the *provider* and *http.startparam* options can be set for every entry in a playlist.
 In this case, you don't have to set them in the embed code (just point the *file* to your playlist).

 Here's an example, an RSS feed with a single video: